Frequently Asked Questions (FAQs)

 Is there any additional cost for airport pick-up or drop-off?

 Airport pick-up and drop-off is available for students registered in the Homestay program.
-Please consult Homestay Program for pricing.
+Please consult the Homestay Program for pricing.

 Is the student allowed to travel alone with parental and program permission?

 For students in Edmonton Public Schools' Homestay Program, overnight stays outside the family home are subject to the approval of the homestay parents and/or the student's Canadian guardians(s).
-Out of town travel with persons other that homestay family members is subject to the approval of the homestay parents and/or the guardian(s).
+Out of town travel with persons other than homestay family members is subject to the approval of the homestay parents and/or the guardian(s).

 Does the school arrange medical insurance?
 Is it provincial or private insurance?

 Edmonton Public Schools has a mandatory private student health insurance plan.
 Letters of acceptance are not issued until health insurance fees are paid.
 Fees are collected at the same time as the application, tuition, and Homestay fees.
-Students are solely responsible for all medical and other expenses that exceed the scope of the health care coverage.
+Students are solely responsible for all medical and other expenses that exceed the scope of the health care coverage. https://www.studyinsured.com/epsb

 Is the cost of the insurance included in the tuition or paid separately?